 The High Holidays begin soon.
 Rosh Hashana starts on Monday evening, September 6 this year.

-We will be live as well as on Zoom.
-We will have experiences that are transformed by our COVID year on Zoom: We will have themed segments that highlight the ideas and goals of the holidays with discussion, liturgy, and music.
+We will be Zooming live from the Highland Park Community House.
+We will offer experiences that have been transformed by our COVID year: We will have themed segments that highlight the ideas and goals of the holidays with discussion, liturgy, and music.

 Rabbi Elan Bachuck will share his thoughts and guide our process.
 Cantors David Landau and Judith Golden with Susan Olken will offer prayers and lead us in song.